StergachisLab/DAF-seq-Manuscript/README.md

 The expected order of NAPA analyses is alignment and preprocessing, followed by scripts in the "footprinting", "qc_plots", "saturation" folders.
 Thermodynamic analysis of TF occupancy at the NAPA promoter is contained with the "Thermodynamic_Daf-seq_footprinting" folder within the "footprinting" section.

+The expected order of UBA1 analyses is alignment and preprocessing, followed by cripts in the "pileups", "footprinting", "TSS_codependency" folders.
+The "FINAL_UBA1_plots.R" script creates the figure plots.

 ## Single Cell